exercism/ruby/hamming/GETTING_STARTED.md

 A failure is different—when you have a failure the ruby is running just fine, but the test is expecting one outcome, but getting another.

-The test is expecting the "compute" method to return the string "Whatever".
-The easiest way to make it pass, is to simply stick the string "Whatever" inside the method definition.
+The test is expecting the compute method to return the number 0.
+The easiest way to make it pass, is to simply stick the number 0 inside the method definition.

 ## Step 6